 Now, depending on the weather, dress your kid comfortably when he or she is learning how to bike.

-Cycling shorts are usually made of lycra, stretchable and is very breathable.
+Cycling shorts are usually made of lycra, stretchable, and is very breathable.
 They also come with a built-in padded crotch lining that provides cushion and eliminates friction.

 Drifit shirts and bike jerseys made with polyester material has sweat-wicking capabilities and will keep your kid comfortable and not feeling icky with sweat.
 Go with jerseys that have front zips so it could be easily opened when it’s warm, and also a turn-up collar that can protect your nape from too much sun.

+When the weather is cooler, make sure you have pants and cover ups ready.
 Waterproof bike jackets on a cool, breezy day is wise to wear or even pack.
 While we wouldn’t recommend biking during winter, softshell ones are best to wear as it’s insulating and weather-proof.

 As with the jersey, socks should easily wick moisture to keep the little ones’ feet dry, and keep the sock from slipping.
 There’s always the topic on wearing longer socks to protect the shin, but protecting the ankle with good a fitting pair matters more.

 You don’t need to buy your little one new biking shoes when learning how to bike.
 Just avoid open-toed shoes to avoid hurting their little toes and feet.
 A sturdy, good-fitting pair of shoes would do.